programar-arduino-con-eclipse

 sudo apt-get install eclipse

-Install avrdude
+Installing avrdude

-To do this, type the following in the terminal
+To do this, type in the terminal

 sudo apt-get install gcc-avr binutils-avr gdb-avr avr-libc avrdude make

-Install the AVR-EClipse plugin
+Installing the AVR-EClipse Plugin

-New C++ project
+New C++ Project

-Testing Arduino programming with Eclipse
+Testing Programming Arduino with Eclipse

-Let’s check that we have everything configured correctly.
+Let’s check that we have configured everything correctly.
 To do this, copy this into the body of main.cpp

 #include <avr/io.h>